 SoundTrak: A Home-based Sleep Monitoring Solution

-Sleep-disordered breathing, including obstructive sleep apnea, affects a large segment the populationsoundtrak1 and has a myriad of sequelae including hypertension, neurocognitive impairment, daytime sleepiness, premature death, and cardiovascular morbidities.
+Sleep-disordered breathing, including obstructive sleep apnea, affects a large segment the population and has a myriad of sequelae including hypertension, neurocognitive impairment, daytime sleepiness, premature death, and cardiovascular morbidities.
 Children with sleep-disordered breathing often suffer from poor academic performance, insulin resistance, and attention-related problems.

 Despite increasing awareness of sleep-disordered breathing, it has been estimated that 93% of women and 82% of men remain undiagnosed, largely due to issues associated with the cost, complexity, and availability of laboratory polysomnography (PSG), the current standard for diagnosing sleep-disordered breathing.